 Panasonic’s new GH5, out at the end of March, offers more pro filmmaking features than any other mirrorless camera.
 With powerful in-body image stabilisation, fast autofocus, it’ll be a great choice for news shooters, documentary filmmakers and events.

 by Tom Barrance | Updated March 2022 This site contains affiliate links for which I may be compensated. | Pros Can record in pro video formats XLR audio inputs Big, easy-to-use touchscreen Dual native ISO Cons Short battery life (around 40 minutes) No electronic viewfinder Very large file sizes No in-body stabilisation The 4K BlackMagic … Read more

-The H1n is really useful for capturing ambient sound Design and controls are better than on the H1 It performs much better in windy conditions The Zoom H1n is a small, pocketable audio recorder which can record high quality audio with its built-in mic or an external mic.
+This site contains affiliate links for which I may be compensated.
+The Zoom H1n is a small, pocketable audio recorder which can record high quality audio with its built-in mic or an external mic.
 It replaces the Zoom H1.
-That was … Read more
+That was popular with ultra low budget filmmakers because it was small and extremely affordable, … Read more

 Panasonic’s mid-range mirrorless is the best value camera you can buy for filmmaking under $1000/£800.
 It has excellent in-body image stabilisation, a weathersealed magnesium body, and clean HDMI out.